Shivani1917/Shivani1917/README.md

 - ✍️ Current VGA Co-Lead at **Google Developer Student Club Kalindi**

-- 🙌 I’m looking to collaborate on **Graphic Designing and Front-end**
+- 🙌 I’m looking to collaborate on **Graphic Designing and Front-end Projects**

 - 💬 Ask me about **UI/UX**